ohata-toast/Network-Firewall/en/console-guide.md

 > [Example]
 When the subnets of Spoke VPC (172.16.0.0/24) are 172.16.0.0/25 and 172.16.0.128/25

-* Go to <strong>Network > Routing<strong>, and select Spoke VPC and add the two routings as follows.
+* Go to <strong>Network > Routing</strong>, and select Spoke VPC and add the two routings as follows.
     * Destination CIDR: 172.16.0.0/25 and 172.16.0.128/25
     * Gateway: Gateway of peering type added after peering connection
     <img src="https://kr1-api-object-storage.nhncloudservice.com/v1/AUTH_2acdfabf4efe4efc8a04c00b348110c9/cdn_origin/prod_nfw/23.12.19/ConnectionSettings9.png" height="65%" />